adshhzy/VIPSS/ReadMe.md

 This code implements the algorithm described in

 Huang, Zhi Yang, et al. "Variational Implicit Point Set Surface"  SIGGRAPH 2019.
+[Project Link]

 The primary function of this program is to predict the normal as well as the underlying surface of a given set of unoriented points.

-Currently, the code is only tested on Mac OS X 10.10 or above, it should work at other platforms with minor modification.
+Currently, the code is only tested on Mac OS X 10.13 or above, it should work at other platforms with minor modification.

 BUILDING